apache/mesos/docs/isolators/disk-xfs.md

     $ xfs_io -r -c stat /mnt/mesos/

+## Killing containers

+The XFS Disk isolator flag `--xfs_kill_containers` will create container quotas that have a gap between the soft and hard limits.
+The soft limit is equal to the limit requested for the `disk` resource and the hard limit is 10MB higher.
+If a container violates the soft limit then it will be killed.
+The isolator polls for soft limit violations at the interval specified by the `--container_disk_watch_interval` flag.

-Note that the Posix Disk isolator `--container_disk_watch_interval` does not apply to the XFS Disk isolator.
+Note that the `--container_disk_watch_interval` flag only applies to the XFS Disk isolator when `--xfs_kill_containers` is set to true.